david-fong/capswalk/dev-guide.md

 - Convert any usages of `.innerHtml` or `.innerText` to use `.textContent` unless intentional (In which case, write a comment on why it is intentional).
 - Make sure nobody uses `document.createElement` instead of `JsUtil.html` unless they document why it's necessary.
 - Make sure to import json using `default` instead of `*` syntax.
 Otherwise, something in the build pipeline adds an unwanted enumerable key.
+- On the serverside, whenever broadcasting to WebSockets, only send to the socket if its `readyState` is `OPEN`.

 ## Coding Style 🎨